Whistleblowing or professional secrecy? The dilemma facing CPAs

 In the practice of their profession, chartered professional accountants are among those best placed to detect or suspect collusion and corruption schemes, as well as wrongdoings relating to public bodies.

 Since the Act to facilitate the disclosure of wrongdoings relating to public bodies came into force on May 1, 2017, CPAs have had to balance their moral duty to disclose wrongdoings with their obligation to protect professional secrecy on behalf of their clients and employer.
 This Act expressly authorizes the lifting of professional secrecy, except for lawyers and notaries, to facilitate disclosure of “wrongdoings” relating to public bodies.
 It also amends the Anti-Corruption Act to expressly authorize the lifting of professional secrecy, except for lawyers and notaries, for wrongdoings covered by the Act.
 A comparative table [PDF] presents the scope of both acts and some practical tips on their application.

 To provide clarity, here are some important elements to note:

 - To whom should I make a disclosure?

 - Protection for whistleblowers against reprisals and civil liability suits

 - To disclose or not to disclose?

 - Trends at home and abroad

-The public bodies concerned are not the same under both acts.
-The key difference to note is that the Anti-Corruption Act applies to municipalities and certain NFPOs that manage and support public activities with government funds.
+The public bodies covered by the Act to facilitate the disclosure of wrongdoings relating to public bodies and the Anti-Corruption Act are not the same.
+The key difference to note is that the latter Act applies to municipalities and certain NFPOs that manage and support public activities with government funds.

 The Anti-Corruption Act covers only violations of laws or regulations involving corruption, malfeasance, collusion, fraud or influence peddling, for example, in awarding, obtaining or performing contracts of a public body.
 The Act to facilitate the disclosure of wrongdoings is much broader since it covers any offence under a law or regulation.